ENDrain/cu-numbers/docs/INTRODUCTION.md

 ҂р҂і҂ара҃і|111 111

 ## 4.2 "Delimeter" style
-In "delimeter" style, "thousand" signs are prepended to each group of numerals that form a basic number, so that the whole basic number following is multiplied.
+In "delimeter" style, "thousand" signs are prepended to each group of numerals that form a "basic" number, so that the whole basic number following is multiplied.

 Unlike in "plain", in this style numerals representing numbers 11-19 are swapped on each occurrence.

 **Examples:**
 Cyrillic|Arabic
 ---|---
-҂раіра҃і|111 111
+҂҂раі҂раіра҃і|111 111 111

 ## 4.3 "Circled" style
 In "circled" style, a special set of encircling markers is used to denote each higher order of magnitude from ten thousands up to billions.